remix-run/remix-website/data/posts/remix-heart-vite.md

 > Check out the new [docs for how to use Vite with Remix][docs]

 So how fast is _lightning fast_ ⚡️?
-Well, we did some quick testing on the [Indie Stack][indie-stack] with a M1 Max MacBook Pro and here's what we found:
+Well, we did some quick testing on the [Indie Stack][indie-stack] with a M1 Max MacBook Pro and here’s what we found:

 - _10x faster HMR_ 🔥
 - _5x faster [HDR][hdr]_ 🔥

-But we didn't switch to Vite just for the speed.
+But we didn’t switch to Vite just for the speed.
 Unlike traditional build tools, [**Vite is specifically designed for building frameworks**][building-frameworks].

 In fact, with Vite, Remix is no longer a compiler. **Remix itself is just a Vite plugin**: